web3-authn/tatchi/docs/shamir3pass-rotate-keys.md

 - Rotate
   - Call `AuthService.rotateShamirServerKeypair({ keepCurrentInGrace: true, persistGraceToDisk: true })`.
   - Persist the returned `newKeypair` (`e_s_b64u`, `d_s_b64u`) to your secret store.
-  - If using env-based config, roll processes/restarts with the new values.

 - Client migration
   - Clients include `serverKeyId` in stored blobs and in remove‑lock requests automatically.